Dmytro Polovynka

 Tien Gow variants

-There are several Tien Gow variants.
-This page will list some simpler games, like Nau Tin Kau, Ancient Tiles and Tien Gow for two.
-Other more complicated games will have separate pages, which will be mentioned in the end.
+There are several variants of Tien Gow.
+This page presents some of the simpler ones — Nau Tin Kau, Ancient Tiles, and Tien Gow for Two.
+More complex variants are described on separate pages, which are listed at the end.

 Nau Tin Kau

-Nau Tin Kau (扭天九) is a gambling game described by Culin and requires no skill at all, only an understanding of the suits and the hierarchy of the tiles.
-It can be considered a distant relative of Tien Gow, since this game also has tricks, only that players do not receive tiles in their hands, but draw them during the turn from the deck, which completely eliminates the element of skill.
+Nau Tin Kau (扭天九) is a gambling game described by Culin.
+It requires no skill — only knowledge of suits and tile hierarchy.
+It may be considered a distant relative of Tien Gow, since it also involves trick-taking.
+However, players do not hold tiles in hand; instead, they draw them during play, which eliminates any element of strategy and skill.

-The first player draws one tile from the deck and shows it.
+The first player draws one tile from the deck and reveals it.
 The second player does the same.
-If the second player has a tile of the same suit and is higher in the hierarchy, then he takes both tiles for himself and the turn passes to him.
-If not, then both tiles are taken by the first player and he continues playing first.
+If the second player’s tile is of the same suit and ranks higher, he takes both tiles and leads to the next trick.
+Otherwise, the first player takes both tiles and continues leading.

-At the end of the game, the players count the red spots on their hands, and whoever has fewer of them pays the difference to the second player.
+At the end of the game, players count the red pips in their captured tiles.
+The player with fewer red pips pays the difference to the opponent.

 Source: Culin’s description